-Teaching methods include field trips, workshops, simulations and creative skills exercises.
-Teaching also takes place through lectures, problem-solving approaches and small group sessions for learning support.
+Teaching includes field trips, workshops, practical activities, lectures, problem-solving approaches and small group sessions for learning support.
 We have excellent library and virtual learning environment resources, and a specialist team to help you get the most out of them.

 The number of learning hours for each module is determined by its credit weighting.
 For example, for a 30 credit module there would be 300 learning hours.
 This would be divided into contact hours (e.g. time spent with your core course team), placement hours and independent learning hours (including study, tutorials, clinical visits, skills practice, etc.)